sensecollective/imag/doc/src/09020-changelog.md

       commandline flag.
     * `imag-habit today --done` and `imag-habit status --done` was added for showing habits which are already done.
+    * `libimagstore` got a new iterator extension support.
+All iterators which implement `WithStoreIterator` and are iterators over `StoreId` can now be transformed into a `StoreCreateIterator` and similar iterators.
 * Minor changes
     * A license-checker was included into the CI setup, which checks whether all ".rs"-files have the license header at the top of the file